Pymatuning State Park (Pennsylvania): Wildlife

 Pymatuning State Park is home to a wide variety of wildlife.
-Bald eagles make their nests in the trees on the shores of Pymatuning Lake.
-Migratory waterfowl and resident waterfowl thrive in the waters of the lake.
+Bald eagles make their nests in the trees on the lake shores.
+Migratory and resident waterfowl thrive in the waters of the lake.
 The Pennsylvania Game Commission operates a waterfowl museum at the park.
-The land surrounding the lake is ideal habitat for white tailed deer and other woodland animals.
+The land surrounding the lake is ideal habitat for white-tailed deer and other woodland animals.

 Hunting

 Hunting is permitted on about 10300 acre of Pymatuning State Park.
 Hunters are expected to follow the rules and regulations of the Pennsylvania Game Commission.
 The common game species are squirrels, waterfowl, white-tailed deer, and rabbits.
 The hunting of groundhogs is prohibited.
 Special areas of the lake are set aside for waterfowl hunting.

 Staying overnight

-Pymatuning State Park is open for overnight guests beginning in mid-April and ending in late-October.
+Pymatuning State Park is open for overnight guests beginning in mid-April and ending in late October.

-There are two camping areas at the park.
-They are near the lake and have a sanitary dumping station.
+Two camping areas at the park are near the lake and have a sanitary dumping station.
 Linesville Campground is in the northern part of the park.
 It has modern facilities including modern bathhouses with flush toilets and hot showers.
 Tuttle Campground is closed.
-Jamestown campgrounds is within walking distances of small stores that sell a variety of camping supplies and groceries.
+Jamestown campground is within walking distance of small stores that sell a variety of camping supplies and groceries.
 Laundry facilities are located at each of the stores.

-There are twenty five modern cabins available to rent at Pymatuning State Park.
-Each cabin has a furnished living area, a kitchen and dining area, restrooms, and two or three bedrooms.
-Bed linens, towels, tableware and cookware are not provided.
+Twenty-five modern cabins are available to rent at Pymatuning State Park.
+Each has a furnished living area, a kitchen, dining area, restroom, and two or three bedrooms.
+Bed linens, towels, tableware, and cookware are not provided.